nikoloz-pachuashvili/learn-node-mongo-the-hard-way/ex9.rst

         first update: $inc: {value: -5}
        second update: $inc: {value: -1} (failes as value is 0)

-So as we can see ``$atomic`` can be quite useful.
+So as we can see ``$isolated`` can be quite useful.
 With this we are ready to take the tackle the next step of dealing with arrays when performing updates.

 Note
 ----

-You might be tempted to always use ``$atomic`` but you should not fall into this temptation.
+You might be tempted to always use ``$isolated`` but you should not fall into this temptation.
 Only use it where appropriate as you are losing out on the benefit of concurrent writes to MongoDB forcing all updates to be serial.
 But keep it in mind when doing multiple field updates in a document if you are unsure something else could be changing the field while your application is executing a complex update.